howdoicomputer/crib/README.md

 The aim of this project is to be able to explore most REST APIs using a straightforward syntax. **Crib** uses Sawyer to simplify requests and easily read responses, which means there's no need to overcomplicate response handling and middleware.

 ### Inspiration
 **Crib** takes a lot of its inspiration from [Blanket](https://github.com/inf0rmer/blanket).
 The aim of this project is not to compete with Blanket, but to produce a very different flavour of it.
-In terms of documentation and API, [Octokit](https://github.com/octokit/octokit.rb) was the inspiration for both.
+Some parts of the documentation and code are borrowed from [Octokit](https://github.com/octokit/octokit.rb) and [Resource Kit](https://github.com/digitalocean/resource_kit).

 ## Quick Start
 Install the latest stable version of **Crib** via RubyGems: